Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Antrim, Charlevoix, Grand Traverse, Kalkaska, Missaukee by NWS
+Winter Weather Advisory issued for Antrim, Charlevoix, Grand Traverse, Kalkaska by NWS

-Effective: 2022-11-12 13:00:00 EST Expires: 2022-11-13 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Antrim; Charlevoix; Grand Traverse; Kalkaska; Missaukee WINTER WEATHER ADVISORY IN EFFECT FROM 1 PM THIS AFTERNOON TO 7 AM EST SUNDAY * WHAT...Lake effect snow expected.
-Total snow accumulations of 2 to 4 inches with localized amounts of 5 to 8 inches. * WHERE...Antrim, Grand Traverse, Kalkaska, Missaukee and Charlevoix Counties. * WHEN...From 1 PM this afternoon to 7 AM EST Sunday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-11-13 15:44:00 EST Expires: 2022-11-14 00:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Antrim; Charlevoix; Grand Traverse; Kalkaska WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL MIDNIGHT EST TONIGHT * WHAT...Lake effect snow.
+Additional snow accumulations of up to two inches. * WHERE...Antrim, Grand Traverse, Kalkaska and Charlevoix Counties. * WHEN...Until midnight EST tonight. * IMPACTS...Plan on slippery road conditions and reductions in visibility.

 weather.gov